 The purpose of this Fund is to honor Dan Gillespie, a life-long farmer and a long-time no-till farming practitioner/advocate who is known locally as “Dan, the Tree Man” by making grants to support the following charitable causes and/or charitable organizations:

 Education and educational practices related to soil health and regenerative agriculture, including but not limited to no-till farming, water conservation, tree conservation, and planting cover crops.
 Grants from this Fund may support educational events and programming for youth, current farmers and ranchers, and others involved in agriculture.
 The geographic focus of the Fund is Nebraska and surrounding states.

-Your contributions to the Dan Gillespie Soil Health Fund will have twice the impact thanks to a challenge grant issued by Patty and John Wilson of Craig, Nebraska.
-They will double your contribution up to $5,000!
-Learn more here.
+For a limited time, your contributions to the Dan Gillespie Soil Health Fund will have twice the impact thanks to a challenge grant issued by a generous anonymous donor who believes deeply in the work of the Dan Gillespie Soil Health Fund.

 Apply for a Grant